transferwise/pipelinewise-transform-field/ADR/validation.md

 ## implementation:

-Add a command `validate` to `pipelinewise-transform-field` to validate a transformation config file using the rules above.
-The command would use the column types in the schema message to do the validation:
+Add a flag `--validate` to `pipelinewise-transform-field` to validate a transformation config file using the rules above.
+The connector would use the column types in the schema message to do the validation:

 ```
 // This is pseudo code